 The following guidelines and resources will assist health professionals to confidently provide evidence-based management of nicotine dependence and smoking cessation for their clients/patients.

 Resources related to management of nicotine dependence in the health care setting

 Resources related to Aboriginal smoking

-- ATRAC Framework - Aims to support the planning, integration and coordination of Aboriginal tobacco resistance and control efforts across NSW.
+- ATRAC Framework aims to support the planning, integration and coordination of Aboriginal tobacco resistance and control efforts in NSW.

-- A-TRAC Program- A-TRAC has the broad goal to contribute to reduced smoking rates for Aboriginal people in NSW.
+- A-TRAC Programhad the broad goal to contribute to reduced smoking rates for Aboriginal people in NSW.